 - Do an annual inspection of the seal and caulking around the showers and tubs to ensure that they are watertight.

-Natural disaster can strike anytime.
+Natural disasters can strike anytime.
 So, prepare an emergency kit having some canned food, water, a flashlight, and emergency medicines.
 We hope these tips will help you stay safe.

-If you do find a leak in your water systems or suspect you have a blocked drain that may flood under heavy rain, get in touch with Aus-Test, Melbourne’s most trusted plumbing and leak detection team.
+If you do find a leak in your water systems or suspect you have a blocked drain that may flood under heavy rain, get in touch with Austest Pipeline Solutions who are Melbourne’s most trusted leak detection team.
 We can have someone on your property to help you out quick smart.